Nashville, Tennessee: Professional

 The Nashville Sounds baseball team was established in 1978 as an expansion franchise of the Double-A Southern League.
 The Sounds won the league championship in 1979 and 1982.
 In 1985, the Double-A Sounds were replaced by a Triple-A team of the American Association.
 After the circuit dissolved in 1997, they joined the Triple-A Pacific Coast League in 1998 and won the league championship in 2005.
 The Sounds left their original ballpark, Herschel Greer Stadium, in 2015 for First Horizon Park, a new ballpark built on the site of the former Sulphur Dell ballpark.
 In 2021, they were placed in the Triple-A East, which became the International League in 2022.
 In total, the Sounds have won eleven division titles and three league championships.

 The Music City Fire, an arena football team of the American Arena League began play at the Williamson County AgExpo Park in 2020.

 Nashville is the home of the second-oldest continually operating racetrack in the United States, the Fairgrounds Speedway.
-It hosted NASCAR Winston Cup races from 1958 to 1984, NASCAR Busch Series and NASCAR Truck Series in the 1980s and 1990s, and later the NASCAR Whelen All-American Series and ARCA Racing Series.
+It hosted NASCAR Winston Cup races from 1958 to 1984, NASCAR Busch Series and NASCAR Truck Series in the 1980s and 1990s, and later the NASCAR Whelen All-American Series and currently plays host to the ARCA Menards Series East race titled the Music City 150.

 Nashville Superspeedway is located 30 mi southeast of Nashville in Gladeville, part of the Nashville Metropolitan Statistical Area.
 The track held NASCAR sanctioned events from 2001 to 2011 as well as IndyCar races from 2001 to 2008.
-Nashville Superspeedway reopened in 2021 and hosts the premier NASCAR Cup Series race Ally 400 annually.
+The Superspeedway reopened in 2021 and hosts the premier NASCAR Cup Series' Cracker Barrel 400 and IndyCar Series' Borchetta Bourbon Music City Grand Prix.

 The Nashville Invitational was a golf tournament on the PGA Tour from 1944 to 1946.
 The Sara Lee Classic was part of the LPGA Tour from 1988 to 2002.
 The BellSouth Senior Classic of the Champions Tour was held from 1994 to 2003.
 The Nashville Golf Open is part of the Web.com Tour since 2016.
 The 1961 Women's Western Open and 1980 U.S. Women's Open were also held in Nashville.